Last Updated on August 29, 2021 by Vasco Lourenço

 Besides partnering with brands, you can join affiliate networks, like ShareASale, Commission Junction, Rakuten, ClickBank, JVZoo, and PartnerStack.
 All of them have hundreds, if not thousands of products you can promote right away.

 Now, don’t just throw down a bunch of links in your posts without providing real value.
 You’d lose the trust of your reader right off the bat.
-And you only want to use products that are relevant to your audience and your niche.
+And you only want to use products that are relevant to your audience and your blog niche.

 2. Create an online course